alexyuly/chil/README.md

 ### Layered abstraction

 **References** and **values** are treated differently by convention, because they exist on different layers of abstraction.
-References are low-level data used by humans and machines to identify some higher-level data.
-Values are high-level data used to provide information to components of a system.
 Values flow through channels of streams at runtime, while references are established and fixed at compile time so they can never be passed around as data.
 Data-flow conventions are reified as explicit syntax in Chil, which enforces one consistent mechanism for controlling application behavior without any need for manipulation of references at runtime.

 ### Isomorphic syntax

-Chil is a "homoiconic" language, which means its code syntax is directly comparable to its abstract structure.
+Chil is a "homoiconic" language, which means its code syntax is isomorphic with its abstract structure.
+There is a one-to-one mapping from any unit of code to any unit of the runtime model which executes the code.
+This align users' thinking about the structure of code with thinking about the modeling of concepts.
+As a result, code becomes much more semantic, in that it directly describes the behavorial model of a system.

 ### Portable bytecode

+The source code for a Chil application is expressed as any number of YAML files, which are compiled together into bytecode expressed as a single JSON file.
+Chil JSON bytecode is portable to any runtime environment for which there is an engine that can execute it.
+So, Chil source code is completely decoupled from any particular environment.

 ## Fundamental syntax